 When filing for divorce, you may be able to list your reason as “cruel treatment” or “domestic violence”.
 But once again, what the paperwork entails and your options for reasoning will depend on the state you live.
 By visiting an attorney near you, you can find out about what applies to the state you reside in.

 When judges make a decision about child custody, they will put the needs and wellbeing of the child first.
 So when they hear that domestic violence has occurred in the home, they will likely want to know more and evidence must be brought forward to support claims.
 If a spouse is hurting the child or someone else in front of them, the victim spouse has more of a chance to obtain full custody.
 It can hinder the abusive spouse’s case even if the child wasn’t aware that violence occurred.
 When visiting with your attorney, a big focus will be on gathering evidence to sway the court decision into your favor.

 Additionally, the court system can enforce various measures to help protect the victim’s spouse and child from abuse.
 A judge may order that the violent spouse can visit the child but cannot have them stay overnight, and must be in the presence of a professional appointed by the court.
-It is important that you notify the court and your Tampa, FL divorce attorney immediately if you are in fear for you and your child’s safety.
+It is important that you notify the court and your family lawyer Tampa, FL is fortunate to have in its midst immediately if you are in fear for you and your child’s safety.
 In more severe cases, the court may terminate the abusive spouse’s rights of visitation entirely and give full custody to the other parent.
 If the abusive parent has caused serious injury to their child, the court may order permanent termination of their parental rights.